Perfect Sushi Rice Recipe

 This post may contain affiliate links.
 See our disclosure policy.

-Sushi rice in a bowl next to a plate of California Rolls
+Large bowl of Sushi Rice next to a plate of sushi rolls.

 Ingredients for Sushi Rice

-Believe it or not, you can make restaurant quality sticky rice with just four simple ingredients at home!
+You won’t believe how simple it is to make restaurant quality sticky rice at home with just four simple ingredients!
 Here’s all you need:

-• Uncooked Rice – Look for a bag that says “sushi rice” on the front.
-You can find it at most grocery stores either in the Asian aisle or with the pasta and rice.
+• Uncooked Rice – Look for a bag that says “sushi rice” on the label.
+I have found this at most grocery stores either in the Asian food aisle or with the pasta and rice.
+Popular brands include Nishiki or Kokuho Rose.
+If you can’t find sushi rice, Calrose rice is a decent substitute.
+I’ve used it many times, and while it’s not perfect, it’s a solid alternative.

-• Japanese Rice Vinegar – Rice vinegar adds a rich, savory flavor that complements the fish.
-If you’re in a pinch, substituting apple cider vinegar for rice vinegar is a tasty alternative.
+• Japanese Rice Vinegar – This adds a rich, savory flavor that complements the fish.
+If you’re in a pinch, apple cider vinegar can work as a tasty substitute.

 • Sugar – Just basic granulated sugar.

-Sushi rice in a bowl next to a plate of California Rolls
+Sushi Rice in a bowl with toppings next to plate of sushi and spam musubi.

 Steps for Making Sushi Rice

-1. Rinse your rice in a colander until the water runs clear.
-Then, let the rice drain in the colander for one hour.
-This step is crucial to the texture of the rice, so don’t skip it!
+1. Rinse the Rice: Rinse the rice in a colander or sieve until the water runs clear, then let it drain for an hour.
+This step is crucial for the right texture, so don’t skip it!

-4. When the rice is finished, spread the cooked rice out onto a baking sheet using a wooden spoon or rice paddle.
-Pour the vinegar mixture over the rice and mix until all the rice is coated.
+4. Final Touches: When the rice is finished, spread the cooked rice out onto a baking sheet using a wooden spoon or rice paddle.
+Sprinkle the vinegar mixture over the rice and mix until all the rice is coated.

-5. Let the rice cool on the baking sheet, flipping every once in a while.
+5. Cool the Rice: Allow to cool on the baking sheet, flipping every once in a while.

 6. When the rice is completely cooled, it is ready to be made into all kinds of sushi!